167 Woodland Street 11 #02-23 Singapore 730167 ♦ Reservation : +65 6417 9690

-Instead, what you should focus on is to get ample rest so that you can regain strength and energy to heal better.
+Instead, what you should focus on is getting ample rest so that you can regain strength and energy to heal better.
 For a new, first-time mother it is not the easiest thing to do to loosen up and leave your baby to the hands of others.
-However, you do not have to be super rigid when it comes to the basic baby care.
+However, you do not have to be super rigid when it comes to basic baby care.
 Your newborn may seem fragile, but they are built to survive your beginner skills, even as new parents.

-A lot of parents underestimate the difficulty of nursing a new baby, that’s why many suffer and have no idea what to do in certain situations.
+A lot of parents underestimate the difficulty of nursing a new baby, and that’s why many suffer and have no idea what to do in certain situations.

-Under such circumstances, know that it is perfectly fine and even highly-recommended to ask for help, whether from an experienced family member or a professional worker in a related line of work, like a confinement nanny.
+Under such circumstances, know that it is perfectly fine and even highly recommended to ask for help, whether from an experienced family member or a professional worker in a related line of work, like a confinement nanny.

 Simply having a helping hand around the house can lift a huge burden off your shoulders.
-A confinement nanny is trained to assist new mothers like you in your recovery journey and making sure your newborn is well-taken care of.
+A confinement nanny is trained to assist new mothers like you in your recovery journey and make sure your newborn is well-taken care of.

 You can also learn the proper way to care for your baby from them.
 With their presence, you can get sufficient rest to let your body rejuvenate!